Having bigger, stronger forearms can give you a feeling of confidence. Muscular forearms can also convey a sense of athleticism and strength.

 - Hold the contraction at the top for a second before slowly lowering yourself back to the starting position.

-- Stand with a narrow stance and grab a bar with overhand grip.
+- Stand with a shoulder-width stance and grab a bar with an overhand grip.

 - Bend your torso forward at an angle of 45 degrees to the floor with the knees slightly, and let the bar hang in front of you.

-- Slowly lower the bar under control to starting position.
+- Slowly lower the bar under control to the starting position.

 Now you understand the technique of excellent brachioradialis exercises.

 I found that using simple tips can bring quicker results.
-Here’re three essential pieces of information for your brachioradialis exercise.
+Here are three essential pieces of information for your brachioradialis exercise.

 The brachioradialis is the most active at the top of the rep, which occurs at 90 degrees.
 If you do not perform full range of motion, then you will be depriving yourself of gains.